Roslin-Aquaculture/RNA-Seq-kallisto/README.md

 files <- file.path(dir, samples$V1, "abundance.h5")
 names(files) <- samples
 ```
 By default, Kallisto quantifies the expression of every transcript in the transcriptome of the species (i.e. including the different isoforms for each gene), but in most scenarios we will be interested in obtaining gene-level differential expression.
 Therefore, we need to match the isoforms to genes.
-If we are using a reference transcriptome from Ensembl, we can get this information using the biomaRt packages.
+If we are using a reference transcriptome from Ensembl, we can get this information using the [biomaRt package](https://bioconductor.org/packages/release/bioc/html/biomaRt.html).

 First we need to find the name of the database of our species:
 ```